 Gap has been an American favorite for a long time.
 When it comes to maternity, you can expect the same as their regular brand.
 Gap’s pure body maternity tees are my favorite (although I initially got them on thredUP), their modal joggers are fantastic, and they also have a cute assortment of other maternity pieces.
 The other great thing about GAP maternity is that you can almost always find a great sale going on, making them just as affordable as many of the pieces in the budget friendly cute maternity clothes section.

 I love the classic New England (or old England) style of this British brand that launched in the US just a few years ago.
 They also carry really great quality kids clothes but for maternity I love their tops the most (a lot of them are nursing friendly).
 They also carry an assortment of denim, swim, and dresses for the stylish pregnant woman.

 I love their denim and their selection of maternity dresses.
-They also have great tops and more unique pieces (and lots of formal wear options if you need something!).
+They also have great tops and more unique pieces and lots of formal wear options if you have a special event while pregnant.

 A Pea in the Pod is a great curated selection of mid and high end maternity pieces.
 They carry some great designer jeans as well as other budget friendlier pieces.

 Destination Maternity is the world’s largest maternity designer and retailer so you can bet you’ll have lots of options when it comes to clothes for pregnancy.
 If you live close enough to a physical location it is great to be able to go in and try on a large selection of maternity pieces.

 This is another of the Motherhood brands (Destination Maternity, A Pea in a Pod, and Motherhood Maternity are all owned by the same company) that carries an assortment of trendy maternity pieces.
 Whether you need a cute top for brunch with girl friends or a casual dress to live in all summer, check out their selection.